ethical-haquer/Galaxy-Flasher/README.md

 ## Disclaimer

-Currently, Thor GUI is in an Alpha stage.
+Currently, Galaxy Flasher is in an Alpha stage.
 Not all of Thor's features have been implemented in the GUI, and there are known (and possibly unknown) bugs.
 A list of missing features and know bugs in the **latest release** can be found below.

 ## Known Bugs

-In addition to [Thor's own issues](https://github.com/Samsung-Loki/Thor/issues), here are Thor GUI's:
+In addition to [Thor's own issues](https://github.com/Samsung-Loki/Thor/issues), here are Galaxy Flasher's:

-Functional:
-+ Flashing Odin archives is currently broken.
-The code that handles this needs to be re-written.
-+ Currently, the only interactive Thor commands (ones that require user input, such as "flashFile") that can be used are "connect" and "flashTar".
-This doesn't affect non-interactive Thor commands that don't require input, such as "help", "begin odin", etc.

-Aesthetic:
-+ The output from interactive commands (ones that require user input, such as flashTar, connect, etc.) is echoed.
-So if Thor outputs interactive text, it will be displayed two times.
-Also, when Thor GUI sends Thor keypresses to select things and such, Thor will send the new output, also echoed.
-Like when a "[ ]" changes to a "[X]", that whole section of output will be displayed again.

 ## Supported platforms

 - [x] Linux (x64 and arm64)
 - [ ] Windows
 - [ ] macOS

-## Implemented Thor features

-- [x] Connecting/Disconnecting devices
-- [x] Starting/Stopping an Odin session
-- [x] Setting options
-- [x] Typing and sending Thor a command
-- [ ] Flashing Odin archives
-- [ ] Flashing a single partition
-- [ ] Printing a description of a device's partition table
-- [ ] Dumping a device's partition table into a PIT file
-- [ ] Printing a description of any PIT file

-## To-Do

-+ Add Windows and macOS support
-+ Improve documentation
-+ Automate updating screenshots and screen-recordings (for this README)

 ## Prerequisites